wp-plugins/oi-yamaps/readme.txt

 Now you can use visual shortcode editor.

 API loads not on every page, but only when it's needed!

+<h4>Oi Yandex.Maps for WordPress Needs Your Support</h4>
+If you like this plugin, you can support me and <a target="_blank" href="http://maps.yandex.com/">make a donation</a>.
+But even if you don't, you can use the plugin without any restrictions.
+Your donation will help encourage and support the plugin's continued development and better user support.

 == Installation ==